MeiLing19/MeiLing19/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
 Hi there 👋 My name is Lany
-My hobby is making bread 🍞
+My hobby is making bread 🍞, reading and experiment🔎
 I like to learn new things 📖

 Most used languages across my projects: